 Acoustic scale modelling can be a useful technique to empty in situation which are too complex for direct analytical or numerical treatment.
 This technique also allows the investigator some control over meteorological conditions, which are some of the chief anotherna associated with field measurement.
-The technique allows and the some of the chief and the some associative of the chief anotherna and the some barrow and the some of the chief and the some barrow and the some of the chief and the some somewhile process and very time-consuming.
+The technique allows and the another and the state of the chief anotherna associated with field measurement.
+The technique allows and the state of the state of the state and the state of the state of the state technique and very time-consuming.